-The College’s Regional Centers located in Englewood, Huber Heights (both in Montgomery County), and Eaton (Preble County) are leased facilities and co-located with YMCAs.
+The College’s Regional Centers located in Englewood, and Huber Heights (both in Montgomery County) are leased facilities and co-located with YMCAs.

 Accordingly, they do not have publicly accessible outdoor areas available for use under this Policy.
 Various indoor spaces and rooms at the Regional Centers may be made available for use by students, faculty, and other employees for purposes reasonably related to education and job duties.
 Any student, faculty member, or other employee may contact the College’s Office of Business Services at 937-512-2518 or email at email@example.com for information about the procedures and requirements for use and reservation of indoor spaces or rooms at the Center.